-Passion for an education and/or a career in the Sciences, Technology, Engineering, and Mathematics (STEM) programs can develop at any age, and UChicago's Physical Sciences Division (PSD) Office of Diversity and Inclusion (ODI) has partnered with Bret Harte Elementary (BHE) for an exciting opportunity for PSD graduate students and postdoctoral researchers to connect with elementary students and inspire their love for STEM!
-We are looking for 25 participants to be paired with each of the 25 students and write an individualized letter to them!
+Passion for an education and/or a career in the Sciences, Technology, Engineering, and Mathematics (STEM) programs can develop at any age, and UChicago's Physical Sciences Division (PSD) Office of Diversity and Inclusion (ODI) is partnering with local elementary, middle, or high schools for an exciting opportunity for PSD graduate students and postdoctoral researchers to connect with younger students and inspire their love for STEM!
+We are looking for participants to be paired with each of the students and write an individualized letter to them!

 Program Details: